2-Iodobenzoic acid

 2-Iodobenzoic acid, or o-iodobenzoic acid, is an isomer of iodobenzoic acid.
 The synthesis of 2-iodobenzoic acid via the diazotization of anthranilic acid is commonly performed in university organic chemistry labs.
 One of its most common uses is as a precursor for the preparation of IBX and Dess–Martin periodinane, both used as mild oxidants.

 Synthesis

 2-Iodobenzoic acid can be synthesized by a Sandmeyer reaction: the diazotization of anthranilic acid followed by a reaction with iodide.

+Applications

+Some of the known applications of 2-iodobenzoic acid include the following list of agents: mefenamic acid flufenamic acid Moxifetin, Ketoprofen, Chlorprothixene, Benodanil.